M16 Multiple Gun Motor Carriage: Development

 The M16 was an improvement on the twin .50 caliber M2 Browning heavy machine gun equipped M13 MGMC and M14 MGMC (built on an M3 and M5 half-track chassis respectively).
 It was based on an earlier model of the M13 (the T1E2), but the M33 Maxson mount was replaced with the M45 Quadmount and the M2 half-track chassis was replaced by the M3 chassis.

-This prototype was originally designated as the T61 MGMC, but after trials at Aberdeen it was accepted as the M16 Multiple Gun Motor Carriage.
+This prototype was originally designated as the T61 MGMC, but after trials at Aberdeen it was accepted as the M16 multiple gun motor carriage.
 A few corrections were made on a pilot vehicle in early 1943 (including the addition of a gun shield) before production started.

-A total of 2,877 were produced by the White Motor Company during the period from May 1943 to March 1944, while 568 M13s and 109 T10 half-tracks were also converted into M16s.
+A total of 2,877 were produced by the White Motor Corporation during the period from May 1943 to March 1944, while 568 M13s and 109 T10 half-tracks were also converted into M16s.
 Further production of the M13 and M14 was ceased in favor of production of the M16 and M17 (an M16 built on a M5 half-track chassis).

 Service history

 The M16 MGMC entered service in early 1944, with the M13 taken out of action soon after.
 The M16 was nicknamed "The Meat Chopper" for its deadly firepower, and was extremely popular with troops.
 In addition to its anti-aircraft role, the M16 was used in an infantry support role, frequently accompanied by the M15 half-track.
 The M17 MGMC primarily served with the Soviet Union as part of Operation Bagration and a few other battles.

 The M16 saw service with U.S. forces in the Italian Campaign, and Operation Overlord, the Battle of Arracourt, and the Ardennes Offensive in northern Europe.
 Small numbers were supplied to the United Kingdom and France under Lend-Lease.
 The vehicle was also used widely in the Korean War by the South Korean army, the United States Marine Corps, and the U.S. Army.

-As aircraft became more advanced over the M16's lifetime, its role as a mobile anti-aircraft weapon became limited, and the newer M19 MGMC was more heavily-armed with more powerful and longer-range guns.
+As aircraft became more advanced over the M16's lifetime, its role as a mobile anti-aircraft weapon became limited, and the newer M19 MGMC was more heavily armed with more powerful and longer-range guns.
 During the Korean War, it served mainly in the ground-support role, at which it was highly effective.
 In late 1951, it was declared as "limited standard" and largely taken out of service from the U.S. Army in Korea, although a few examples served until the end of the war.
 It was declared obsolete by the U.S. Army in 1958.